SwapnilShahGit/SIP/README.md

 # Starting Spore

 ## Windows

-Open Bash in this directory and then type `./start.sh` followed by the path to your MongoDB database.
-The default path on Windows for MongoDB's database is `/c/data/db/`.
+Open Bash in this directory and run the `start.sh` script.

+The script takes the following *optional* arguments...

+* `-d=path` - Specify a custom path for your mongo database
+* `-p` - Run the server in production mode

+If no arguments are given, the server is run in developer mode with the default database path of `C:\data\db`.

-## Linux/Mac OS X
+## Linux/macOS
 * Ensure MongoDB is started
 * Navigate to `Spore/front`
 * Run `npm install`